-Women diagnosed with IC/BPS were drawn from three tertiary care clinics in Canada and the United States (N = 226).
+Women diagnosed with IC/BPS were drawn from three tertiary care clinics in Canada and the U.S. (n=226).
 These clinics were located in Kingston, ON, Toronto ON, and New York from dates of study.
 Informed consent was obtained from these women, and this study was cleared by the Hospital Research Ethics Board at Queen's University.
 Data were collected between 2013 and 2018.
-Women were included in this study if they completed the questionnaire at all three time points: baseline, six months, and one year (N = 135).
-All participants were female, have a Urologist diagnosis of IC/BPS, able to read and write in English, and were 18 years of age or older.
-The mean age of the participants who completed the study was 52.57 years (SD = 15.51), and the average time since their diagnosis was 8.67 years (SD = 9.11), with 17.04% (n = 23) having had their diagnosis for one year or less.
+Women were included in this study if they completed the guestionnaire at all three time points: baseline, six months, and one year (n=135).
+All participants were female, had a urologist diagnosis of IC/ BPS, were able to read and write in English, and were 18 years of age or older.
+The mean age of the participants who completed the study was 52.57 years (standard deviation [SD] 15.51) and the average time since their diagnosis was 8.67 years (SD 9.11), with 17.04% (n=23) having had their diagnosis for one year or less.
 The demographic characteristics of the sample are outlined in Table 1.
-The sample was predominantly white, college/university educated, living with a spouse/partner, and employed.
+The sample was predominantly white, college/university-educated, living with a spouse/partner, and employed.
 The types of treatments the patients received throughout and during the study are outlined in Table 2.
-Most patients received medication related interventions.
-Surgical interventions, physical manipulations, psychological interventions and a number of alternative treatments were also common.
+Most patients received medi-